 - Safer – Responders and passersby sustain fewer injuries, and the risk of environmental impact is minimized.

 - Smoother – Agencies preserve staff time and resources, and communities increase recycling levels, saving money and landfill capacity.

 The DDRT runs on a geographic information system platform and provides location and other information for 12 types of recycling facilities and landfills that handle disaster debris.
-DDRT data cover more than 6,000 facilities across 13 states, with expansion to a full national dataset planned for 2020.
+DDRT data cover more than 20,000 facilities across 50 states, Puerto Rico, and the U.S. Virgin Islands.
 The tool also contains advanced features to help responders mark up the map with staging areas and other landmarks, track drive times and elevation profiles, and navigate the fastest routes around hazards.